deepakhj/cadent/README.md

 What I do
 ---------

+Once upon a time, our statsd servers had __waaaayyyy__ to many UDP errors (a common problem i've been told).
+Like many projects, necessity, breeds, well, more necessity, but that's another conversation.
+So a Statsd Consistent Hashing Proxy in Golang was written to be alot faster and not drop any packets.

+And then ...

 This was designed to be an arbitrary proxy for any "line" that has a representative Key that needs to be forwarded to another server consistently (think carbon-relay.py in graphite and proxy.js in statsd) but it's able to handle any other "line" that can be regex out a Key.

+And then ...

 It Supports health checking to remove nodes from the hash ring should the go out, and uses a pooling for outgoing connections.
 It also supports various hashing algorithms to attempt to imitate other proxies to be transparent to them.

+And then ...

 Replication is supported as well to other places, there is "alot" of polling and line buffereing so we don't waste sockets and time sending one line at a time for things that can support multiline inputs (i.e. statsd/graphite)

+And then ...

 A "PreRegex" filter on all incoming lines to either shift them to other backends (defined in the config) or simply reject the incoming line

+And then ...

 Finally an Accumulator, which initially "accumulates" lines that can be (thing statsd or carbon-aggrigate) then emits them to a designated backend, which then can be "PreRegex" to other backends if nessesary